 As of May 18, 2022 ACSM is strongly recommending that masks be worn while inside per the California Department of Public Health guidelines.

 What should you do if you feel unwell before or during the event?

 Attendees who feel ill prior to traveling should get tested in accordance with CDC guidelines.
-If you feel ill while at the event, please get tested and remain in your room as much as possible.
+If you feel ill while at the event, please do not attend any sessions, get tested and remain in your room as much as possible.

 Per the CDC, if you experience COVID-19 symptoms, you should get tested, stay home and stay away from others, even if you are fully vaccinated.

 Still have questions about health and safety at the 2022 ACSM Annual Meeting and World Congresses?
 Please email firstname.lastname@example.org.

 *As of Jan.
 10, 2022, the CDC states:

 Everyone 5 years and older is recommended to receive a primary series of a COVID-19 vaccine to be considered fully vaccinated.